How to navigate the trend toward early retirement

 Regardless of how they achieve this balance, most people looking to retire early will need to amass a significant nest egg if they are to find financial independence post-retirement.
 Some have taken to calling the approach to building this sizable nest egg “fatFIRE,”2 and the popularity of this part of the overall FIRE movement can be measured by the fact that a fatFIRE Reddit forum launched in 2016 has so far drawn more than 345,000 members.3 (This is in contrast to “lean FIRE,” through which people commit to living in retirement on less than $25,000 a year.)

 As they embark on their quest for financial independence, the word “retirement” will mean different things to different people.
-For some, it will mean stopping all work in a corporate setting to focus purely on recreation, while for others, it might mean shifting into volunteer work or designing their own dream jobs, where self-fulfillment is prioritized over salary.
+For some, it will mean stopping all work in a corporate setting to focus purely on recreation, while for others, it might mean shifting into volunteer work or designing their own dream jobs, where self-fulfilment is prioritized over salary.

 Regardless of when someone plans to retire, accumulating enough wealth to live comfortably both before and after retirement requires planning, resolve, and difficult choices.
 But planning to retire five, 10, 20, or more years earlier raises the stakes exponentially.
 People adopting the FIRE approach must be prepared to set ambitious goals and to follow them faithfully.